 My current research focuses around computer simulations of circumstellar disks, with emphasis on the processes that lead to planet formation, such as magnetorotational turbulence, streaming instability, and disk vortices.
 A goal of this research is to establish a model that combines all the necessary physics to simulate the formation of planetary systems, and enable comparisons with the astronomical observations.

 I am also interested in icy moons and habitability.
 In addition, I have previously worked on star formation and stellar activity, both observationally.
 You can read more about my research here.

 Research InterestsAccretion disks, exoplanets, planet formation, planet migration; fluid mechanics, magnetohydrodynamics, dust dynamics; star formation, young stellar objects, stellar atmospheres; code development, supercomputing.
 Icy moons, habitability.

 I received my Ph.D. in February 2009 from Uppsala University, Sweden.
-Before moving to sunny Pasadena, I was a postdoc at the American Museum of Natural History, in New York City; and before that, a research assistant at the Max Planck Institute for Astronomy (MPIA), in Heidelberg, Germany.
+Before starting as faculty at CSUN, I was a Carl Sagan postdoctoral fellow at NASA-JPL/Caltech, and before that a postdoc at the American Museum of Natural History, in New York City.
+I was also a research assistant at the Max Planck Institute for Astronomy (MPIA), in Heidelberg, Germany.
 Before my Ph.D.
 I worked as an observer.
 I was a research assistant at CTIO (La Serena, Chile) and ESO (Garching, Germany), as well as a summer intern at Space Telescope, in Baltimore.
 My undergrad is on Astronomy, from the Federal University of Rio de Janeiro.